 A typical example of workplace harassment could be a situation in which an employee is constantly asked by a coworker to go on a date, whether they find them attractive, and about their love life.
 This could make them feel severely uncomfortable and create a toxic work environment.

-If you have been subjected to workplace harassment in California, it is important that you take action so that you can gain back the damages that you deserve.
+If you have been subjected to, it is important that you take action so that you can gain back the damages that you deserve.